<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=448100748896598&amp;ev=PageView&amp;noscript=1">

 Maryland

-Starting October 1, 2024, Maryland is set to ban linear fluorescents with a CRI greater than or equal to 87.
-However, this is dependent upon the regulations adopted by the Maryland Energy Administration.
+Maryland is still discussing a ban on linear fluorescents with a CRI greater than or equal to 87 that would have taken effect on October 1, 2024.
+This restriction is dependent upon the regulations adopted by the Maryland Energy Administration.
 Read more about what's behind the ban on high-CRI linear fluorescents here.

-Maryland is also currently considering the sale or distribution of screw-base or bayonet-base compact fluorescent lamps (CFLs) in the state.
+Maryland is also currently considering the sale or distribution of screw-based (e.g. E26, etc.) or bayonet-based ( e.g. GU24, etc.) compact fluorescent lamps (CFLs) in the state.
 The bill currently in the legislature would also stop the sale and distribution of pin-base CFLs and linear fluorescent lamps starting January 1, 2025.

 Go back to the map ⤴